-Our websites or product offerings may not receive positive market recognition and wide acceptance, which may materially and adversely affect our business, financial condition and results of operations.
+Our websites, mobile applications or product offerings may not receive positive market recognition and wide acceptance, which may materially and adversely affect our business, financial condition and results of operations.
 In addition, negative publicity, including negative Internet and blog postings from anonymous sources, about our company, our business, our management or our products could have a material adverse effect on our business, our reputation and the trading price of our ADSs.

-Maintaining and enhancing the level of customer visits to and volume of customer purchases on our websites is critical to our ability to compete effectively.
-We intend to enhance the recognition of our websites and product offerings by expending significant time and resources on marketing and customer relations.
+Maintaining and enhancing the level of customer visits to and volume of customer purchases on our websites and mobile applications are critical to our ability to compete effectively.
+We intend to enhance the recognition of our websites and mobile applications and product offerings by expending significant time and resources on marketing and customer relations.
 However, we may not be able to achieve our goals in a short period of time and our marketing efforts may not achieve expected results.

 Such efforts may also be jeopardized if we fail to maintain high product quality, fulfill orders for popular items, maintain and enhance high customer experience, provide high quality customer services, or offer efficient and reliable delivery.
 In addition, any negative publicity or disputes regarding our products, company, management or affiliated individuals or other online retailers in China may also materially and adversely affect our websites or branded products.
 For example, certain products sold on our websites were the subject of intellectual property right disputes, we have had difficulties receiving customer orders due to disruptions to the fiber optic cable connections out of China and there have been certain negative online reviews of our company, our websites and some of the products we sell.
 Furthermore, if our customer service representatives fail to satisfy the individual needs of customers, our reputation and customer loyalty could be negatively affected and we may lose potential or existing customers and experience a decrease in sales.
-Failure to successfully promote and maintain positive consumer experience and awareness of our websites, damage to our reputation or brands or loss of consumer confidence could materially and adversely affect our results of operations and financial condition.
+Failure to successfully promote and maintain positive consumer experience and awareness of our websites and mobile applications, damage to our reputation or brands or loss of consumer confidence could materially and adversely affect our results of operations and financial condition.

-Factors important to maintaining and increasing the sales volumes of goods purchased from our websites include:
+Factors important to maintaining and increasing the sales volumes of goods purchased from our websites and mobile applications include:

-- · our ability to maintain a convenient and reliable user experience as consumer preferences evolve and as we expand into new products and new business lines; - · our ability to increase repeat purchases by customers; - · our ability to provide high quality customer services; - · our ability to offer products of sufficient quality at competitive prices; - · our ability to manage new and existing technologies and sales channels; - · our ability to increase website awareness among existing and potential consumers through various means of marketing and promotional activities; - · our ability to assure our customers of the security of our websites for online purchases; and - the efficiency, reliability and service quality of our logistics and payment service providers.
+- our ability to maintain a convenient and reliable user experience as consumer preferences evolve and as we expand into new products and new business lines: - · our ability to increase repeat purchases by customers; - our ability to increase purchase by mobile application users; - our ability to provide high quality customer services; - · our ability to offer products of sufficient quality at competitive prices; - · our ability to manage new and existing technologies and sales channels; - · our ability to increase website awareness among existing and potential consumers through various means of marketing and promotional activities; - our ability to assure our customers of the security of our websites and mobile applications for online purchases; and - the efficiency, reliability and service quality of our logistics and payment service providers.

-Any failure to properly manage these factors could negatively impact our websites.
+Any failure to properly manage these factors could negatively impact our websites and mobile applications.
 Such failures may materially and adversely affect our business, financial condition and results of operations.